The Loud and the Quiet

 Replacing Naughty Words

-We use these words to shock.
-They offend our authority figures in a manner that forces them to recognize that we’ve arrived, and we have a little power now.
-We know these words now, and we’re not afraid to use them anymore.
+We use these words to shock and offend our authority figures into recognizing that we’ve arrived, and we have some power now.
+We want them to know that we know these words now, and we’re not afraid to use them anymore.
 We find these words rebellious and liberating, and we plan to use them in a manner our parents have never heard before.
 Check that, we know they’ve probably heard them before, but they’ve never heard us say them, not like this … (kapow!)
 We’re not afraid to use these words to inform them that we now reject everything they hold dear, and we’re no longer afraid to violate how they once viewed us.
 We might understand, on some level, that their provocative nature contains evergreen qualities, but does the idea that our grandparents knew them, and probably used them in the same shocking, offensive manner give the words more power or less?
 Is it all about their provocative, shocking qualities, or does it have something to do with the foundational familiarities that we all have with them?

 That bomb you just dropped on your mom to express your intense rebellion to her matriarchal constructs was probably the same word she used on her mother to try to accomplish the same thing.
-When we attempt to shock her with provocative, offensive words, aren’t we just carrying on an old family tradition?
+When we attempt to shock her with our provocative use of offensive words, are we smashing the matriarchy, or are we carrying on a family tradition?

-We have a relationship with these words, and our relationship isn’t monogamous.
+We have a relationship with these words, and we know our relationship isn’t monogamous.
 We’ll use whatever word comes to mind to suit our needs, and we don’t mind it when someone else uses and abuses them in the same manner.
-We might even bond with them.
-When we hear that straight-laced, church-girl, from a neighboring cubicle, drop a big, old bombastic word, we lean over the cubicle wall with a gleam in our eye, “I didn’t know you cussed.”
-We may not become besties with them over one swear word, but it could open the door to some collegial bonding.
+We might even bond with that straight-laced, church-girl, from a neighboring cubicle, who just causally dropped a big bombastic word on her co-worker.
+“I didn’t know you cussed,” we say, leaning over the cubicle wall with a gleam in our eye.
+Now, we may not become besties over one swear word, but it could open the door to respect that could lead to a level of bonding that probably wouldn’t have happened without that swear word.

-Dropping the perfect swear word in the perfect place, with learned intonation, can provide excellent punctuation.
+Dropping the perfect swear word in the perfect place, with learned intonation, can also provide excellent punctuation.
 Proper usage can garner the attention and adulation from those listening to an otherwise boring story about our trip to the post office.
-They can provide an intriguing comma, if we know how to pound them home with a more offensive and exciting exclamation point.
+They can provide an interesting or funny comma, if we know how to pound our point home with a more offensive and exciting exclamation point.
 The proper technique involves a one-step, two-step, shock, shock, shock! series of steps that we should follow with a casual, blasé open turn that suggests this isn’t half as meaningful to us as it is to you.

 I have an almost inbred need to seek the countervailing winds, and when I saw everyone begin swearing as often as they could, I joined in.
-Hey, even a rebel needs to fit in when they’re all young and vulnerable, and we need their attention and their laughter.
+Hey, even a rebel needs to fit in when we’re all young and vulnerable, and we need them to pay attention to us, and we savor their laughter.

 The Reevaluations

 Having a child led to another level of reevaluation.
 If we don’t want to hear swear words coming out of their mouth, we have to be more careful about what words we use around them.
-Some don’t mind it.
+Some don’t agree.

-“It’s a word,” some parents say.
-“I can think of a thousand other things, right here and now, that I don’t want to hear out of their mouth.
+“It’s a word,” parents, say.
+“I can think of a thousand other things, right here and now, that I don’t want to hear coming out of their mouth.
 That was just a word.
 Quit being so stuffy.”

-In this second reevaluation, I became more aware of the situation specific nature of the lewd lexicon.
-If we’re building something with our kid, and we hammer our index finger, how do we react?
-What do we say to effectively express our temporary but excruciating pain?
+In this second reevaluation, I became more aware of the situation specific nature of my lewd lexicon.
+If we’re building something with our kid, and we hammer our index finger, what do we say to effectively express our temporary but excruciating pain?
 If we experience situations that call for exaggerated emotions of urgency, anger, disappointment and frustration, how do we express these exaggerated emotions if we’re not going to swear?
-How are we going to move our audience in an offensive way to properly convey utter disdain, and inform the world that we have a painful bobo, if we’re not going to swear?
-If we’ve ever had such discussions in our head, we’ll realize that we’ve been cursing and swearing so often and for so long that somewhere along the line we became vulgar reliant.
-When this happens, and we try to watch our language, we recognize that we need to fill those situation-specific voids with something.
+How do we move our audience in an offensive way to properly convey disdain, and inform the world that we have a painful bobo, if we’re not going to swear?
+If we’ve ever had such discussions with ourselves, we’ll realize that we’ve been cursing and swearing so often and for so long that somewhere along the line we became vulgar reliant.
+When this need to express ourselves meets our desire to influence others through language, we realize that we need to fill our situation-specific gaps with something.

 My solution was to sarcastically invent my own swear words to convey these emotions.
-Some worked, most didn’t.
-In the midst of this pursuit (which increased tenfold when the offspring, my little demon, announced his entry into the world), it dawned on me that playful substitutes encounter roadblocks.
+Some, like fooey monsters and fudge nuggets, worked, but most didn’t.
+In the midst of this pursuit (which increased tenfold when the offspring, my little demon, announced his entry into the world), it dawned on me that playful substitutes always hit roadblocks.

-We won’t see it, until we try to include playful substitutes, but traditional swear words provide pitch-perfect stress that we need to provoke and offend to abide by the unspoken, quid pro quo contracts we have with one another.
+I never considered the value of swear words, until I tried to introduce playful substitutes, but I found that traditional swear words provide pitch-perfect stress that we need to provoke and offend.
 It’s the way of the words.
-In order to replace the traditionally shocking and offensive words, I realized we need replacements that can shock or offend slightly before the confusion set in.
-Even as I was playing with this whole dynamic, I realized the the words I would use needed to be spat in anger, disgust, or whatever emotion I deemed specific to punctuate that situation to lead everyone within earshot to a reaction.
+In order to replace the traditionally shocking and offensive words, I realized we need replacements that can shock or offend slightly before the confusion sets in.
+Even as I was playing with this whole dynamic, I realized the the words I would use needed to be spat in anger, disgust, or whatever emotion I deemed specific to punctuate that situation to lead everyone within earshot to recognize my reaction.
 To arrive at a suitable replacement, I knew I needed to study the irreplaceable swear words our ancestors chose to convey emotions.

 The study was brief and not very thorough, but I found that most of these words are so much older than we thought.
 The next thing we find, when we try to invent new, offensive words, is that our ancestors obviously knew what they were doing when they chose those offensive, therapeutic, and therapeutically offensive words.
 For some reason, using hard consonants, such as a hard (‘F’), an enunciated (‘T’), or the unpleasant (‘K’) sounds, work surprisingly well in certain situations.
 The (‘K’), in particular, can prove to be quite the crowd-pleaser, if we hit it hard and hold it for a second.